 If the plant is too infested with pests or diseases to recover, it’s best to dispose of the plant.
 You can reuse the container but only after making sure it’s sterile.

-Do this by mixing one part water with one part bleach.
+Do this by mixing one part water with 9 parts bleach.
 Then soak the container in this mix for at least 1 hour.
 Rinse the container well with water and let it dry out before using it again.

 Make sure you do not use the potting soil that was already used in any container.
 This can transmit the existing fungal and bacterial diseases into the new plant you grow.